kk17/osx-and-sublime-like-keymap-in-intellij/README.md

-# OSX and Sublime Text like keymap for IntelliJ
+# OSX and VS Code Text like keymap for IntelliJ

-A keymap, based on the 'default' Mac OS X 10.5 keymap from IntelliJ, which overrides things back to 'normal' OS X keymaps, like top of file with `cmd + up`, delete everything to the beginning of the line with `cmd + backspace` etc. It also set's the keybindings to be comparible with Sublime Text, with some small exceptions.
+A keymap, based on the 'default' Mac OS X 10.5 keymap from IntelliJ, which overrides things back to 'normal' OS X keymaps, like top of file with `cmd + up`, delete everything to the beginning of the line with `cmd + backspace` etc. It also set's the keybindings to be comparible with VS Code Text, with some small exceptions.

 ## Installation instructions